vormkracht10/laravel-permanent-cache/README.md

 }
 ```

+### Static caches with Laravel magic

 Now you can run `php artisan schedule:work` and every minute, the `minutes` count will be incremented!
-Now, if you're anything like me, you don't really like writing raw cron expressions
+But, if you're anything like me, you don't really like writing raw cron expressions
 and much rather use Laravel's cool `Schedule` class.
 Well, you can.

 Let's take our previous snippet, and edit it a little to use Laravel's `Schedule` instead.